-- Along transit intensification corridors and areas of high traffic volumes, locate planting in the amenity zone as a buffer between the vehicular traffic and pedestrian clearway zone. - Locate curb and seat height planters in areas of fewer pedestrians for plant and tree protection from salt. - Topsoil layer shall have an organic matter content of 10 - 15% by dry weight, pH of 6.0 - 8.0 and minimum depth of 60 cm in pits, trenches and planting beds. - Subsoil shall have a minimum of 90 cm of total uncompacted soil depth. - Drainage shall be provided for each planter. - Planting species should be selected appropriately to site conditions and have low maintenance requirements.
+- Planting shall generally be located in the amenity zone, acting as a buffer between vehicular traffic and the pedestrian clearway zone. - Street planting must be coordinated with street furniture and above ground utilities.
+Where appropriate, open planters can be designed to incorporate seatwalls / benches. - Locate curb and seat height planters in areas of fewer pedestrians for plant and tree protection from salt. - Where required, passive and / or active irrigation shall be designed and installed.
+Drainage shall be provided for each planter as needed. - Planting species should be selected appropriately to site conditions and have low maintenance requirements.

-Figure 6.25: Planting
+Figure 6.24: Planting